STEC-Net: A Spatiotemporal Graph Neural Framework for Community Discovery in Dynamic Social Networks

 \subsection{Community Detection}

-The algorithm proposed in this paper learns node representations of dynamic networks in an unsupervised manner.
-To ensure that embeddings reflect the underlying graph topology, we adopt a distance-preserving objective based on pairwise proximity: connected nodes should be embedded close to each other, while unconnected nodes should be placed farther apart.
-This promotes both first-order (direct link) and second-order (neighborhood structure) proximity preservation.
+The proposed model learns node representations in an unsupervised manner.
+To ensure that the learned embeddings preserve graph topology, we adopt a pairwise distance-based objective: nodes connected by an edge should be embedded close to one another, whereas unconnected nodes should be separated in the latent space.